jmquigs/ModelMod/README.md

 Installation
 ------------

-Non-programmers should use the binary package: link
+Non-programmers should use the binary package: https://github.com/jmquigs/ModelMod/releases

 Also, [look at the User's Guide](Docs/userguide/README.md).